geniuswebtools/genius-ksdk/docs/README.md

 Authentication.
 If you are looking to create 3rd party apps you shoule use the OAuth2 implementation and the Official Keap API.

+> [!IMPORTANT]
-_Sunsetting of the Legacy API Keys has begun.
-Brownouts using the Legacy API keys will start on Aug 5, 2024 and access removed on Oct 31, 2024._
+>_Sunsetting of the Legacy API Keys has begun.
+Brownouts using the Legacy API keys
+>will start on Aug 5, 2024 and access removed on Oct 31, 2024._

 ## Why use Genius KSDK?
 This library makes requests to the Keap XML-RPC and REST API by using a Personal